Film & Cinematic Editing Techniques

 Transitions act as visual bridges between scenes or moments, each carrying its own emotional weight and stylistic intent:

-• Dissolves imply a passage of time, a dream-like quality, or can be used as an aesthetic choice.
+Imply a passage of time, a dream-like quality, or can be used as an aesthetic choice.
+One image gradually blends into another, creating smooth temporal or thematic transitions.

 Advanced & Cinematic Editing Techniques